KaspaSphereDAO/kaspanet/README.md

 Kaspanet© Internet is a decentralized web: human-readable `.kas` names registered on the Kaspa blockDAG (via KNS) point to website content stored on IPFS.
-There is no central DNS, no central hosting, and no account required.
+There is no central DNS, no central hosting, and no account required for use.

 ## Components